hennar/drachenwald/offices/herald/book-of-ceremonies.md

 And he said, “Your Highness, why dost thou sit here so coldly in the snow?”

 Yustav said, “Friend Albion, my bones grow old, and the winters are cold.
-There is no heat to worm the inner ice.
+There is no heat to warm the inner ice.
 I fear that soon shall I die.”

 Albion pondered this a moment, and then with his razor-sharp claws he plucked the heart from his breast, and placed it before the Prince, saying, “Your Highness, take this, my heart.
 Have it made into a fine robe, for there is nothing warmer in all the lands.
 Wear it and you shall live.”